 Each student is expected to be in the classroom before the tardy bell rings.
 Attendance, including being on time to class, is very important for academic success.
-Students who are tardy to class will receive a referral and will be subject to disciplinary consequences accordingly.
+Students who are tardy to class are subject to disciplinary consequences.

-[See Perfect Attendance on page 23.]
+[See Perfect Attendance on page 24.]